Atsuta Jingu Shrine and Sacred Sword Kusanagi: Myth, Emperors, and Samurai Sprit

 Kusanagi Sword Sank Into the Sea

-In the late Heian period (794-1185), during the Battle of Dannoura between two major Samurai; Minamoto Yoritomo & Yoshitsune and Taira Kiyuomori's family in 1185, losing the momentum, the Taira family and the 81st Emperor Antoku (1178-1185, 安徳天皇), who was of Taira blood, threw themselves into the sea one by after with the three sacred treasures.
+In the late Heian period (794-1185), during the Battle of Dannoura between two major Samurai; Minamoto no Yoritomo & Yoshitsune and Taira Kiyuomori's family in 1185, losing the momentum, the Taira family and the 81st Emperor Antoku (1178-1185, 安徳天皇), who was of Taira blood, threw themselves into the sea one by after with the three sacred treasures.
 The mirror and the jewel were found and pulled out of the sea, but the Kusanagi Sword sank deep under the sea.
 The 82nd Emperor Go-Toba (1180-1239,後鳥羽天皇) then ascended to the throne without the complete set of the three sacred treasures.
-It is unclear whether it was due to the lack of swords or not, but later, Emperor Go-Toba was exiled from Kyoto to the isolated island of Oki after losing a battle against the Kamakura Shogunate.
+It is unclear whether it was due to the lack of swords or not, but later, Emperor Go-Toba was exiled from Kyoto to the isolated island of Oki after losing a battle against the Kamakura shogunate.

-Sward is Samurai’s Soul
+Sword is Samurai’s Soul

-During the Samurai period from the 12th century to the end of the Edo period (1603~1868), the sword was the Samurai’s soul representing the spirits of loyalty, simplicity, courtesy, integrity, and perseverance, though it was also a powerful weapon in battle.
-Samurai, who faced the risk of death every day and serious competition where a loss could end the entire family, received the power of zest for life from the sword through its beauty, shape, Hamon (blade crest), sharpness, and dignity.
-The Japanese sword’s uniqueness is “do not break, do not bend” and was manufactured by several craftsmen who were highly skilled with advanced techniques.
+During the Samurai period from the 12th century to the end of the Edo period (1603-1868), the sword was the Samurai’s soul representing the spirits of loyalty, simplicity, courtesy, integrity, and perseverance, though it was also a powerful weapon in battle.
+Samurai, who faced the risk of death every day and serious competition where a loss could end the entire family, received the power of zest for life from the sword through its beauty, shape, hamon (blade crest), sharpness, and dignity.
+The Japanese sword’s uniqueness is “do not break, do not bend,” and was manufactured by several craftsmen who were highly skilled with advanced techniques.

 Sword in which a Deity Resides

 When a sword craftsman makes a sword, he prays for the swordsmith deity wearing a white cloth, which denotes holiness and purity.
 Thus, the sword is believed to have a deity inside.
 Even now, it’s believed that the sword has spiritual power.
-The Imperial family presents one sword to a newborn baby to protect it.
-Please enjoy the Atsuta Jingu Shrine and its Kusanagi-kan Museum where you can feel the spirituality and vitality of swords while thinking about the story of the Kusanagi-no-Tsurugi sword.
+The Imperial Family presents one sword to a newborn baby to protect it.
+Please enjoy the Atsuta Jingu Shrine and its Kusanagi-kan Museum, where you can feel the spirituality and vitality of swords while thinking about the story of the Kusanagi-no-Tsurugi sword.
 The light emitted by the swords themselves cannot be expressed in words.

 Recommendations to visit